Legacywave1/fraud-detection/README.md

 # Fraud Detection App

 This is an End-to-end Machine Learning application to detect fraud in financial institutions.
-This is based on transaction type, amount of send, amount of receiver, etc.
+This is based on transaction type, balance of sender, balance of receiver, etc.
 The process demonstrate a full Machine Learning Lifecycle from data collection, to preprocessing and using ADASYN for oversampling minority and modelling to deployment with an interactive User Interface.